Psychology Program in Cape Town

 TASKS & REQUIreMENTS

-During this Psychology Program, your tasks will vary, depending on your qualifications, experience and the situation.
+As part of this Psychology Program, your tasks will vary, depending on your qualifications, experience and the situation.
 Either way, you can expect to gain practical work experience and valuable insights into the day to day running of these facilities.
 You’ll be exposed to clients with different levels of trauma diagnoses and mental health conditions, and you’ll gain a good understanding of how group sessions are run, how assessments are done, and how progress is made.
 Throughout your Volunteer Psychology Program, you will be supervised and managed, and you will never be asked to take on tasks that are beyond your comfort or skill level.

 This opportunity serves as a great tool to help you decide which path of specialization to follow, whilst giving back to vulnerable communities and assisting nonprofit organizations.